felbinger/AdminGuide/docs/21_nginx.md

 wget -O /etc/ssl/cloudflare_ca.crt https://developers.cloudflare.com/ssl/static/authenticated_origin_pull_ca.pem
 ```

-If we want to add a service we have to follow this procedure:
+If we want to add a service, we have to follow this procedure:

 1. Host the service, don't forget to adjust the port number.
 2. Add a new ipv6 address for this service.
 3. Configure the DNS (AAAA record).
-4. Generate the origin server certificate in the Cloudflare dashboard and save them on the server.
+4. Generate the origin server certificate in the Cloudflare dashboard and save the files on the server.
 5. Create and enable the nginx vhost for the domain.
 6. Test the nginx configuration and reload the nginx daemon.